 Computer games have come a long way since I first played Castle Wolfenstein on a Commodore 64 at my best friend’s place.

-As computing power advanced along with online access, gaming became more interactive but it was only once the [Mill] generation joined in on the fun that gaming truly became a team sport.
+As computing power advanced along with online access, gaming became more interactive but it was only once the Millennial (born 1982-2004) generation joined in on the fun that gaming truly became a team sport.

 This recent article in the New York Times outlines how gaming is transforming into a sport much like Major League Baseball or Football.
 Teams.
 Groups of young men compete both online and in massive live events for large purses.
 They live in houses provided by sponsors and practice constantly.
 It’s becoming a very lucrative market and may be the Millennial answer to traditional team sports.